Physical Neural Cellular Automata for 2D Shape Classification: RELATED WORK

-Using a variety of different techniques and algorithms (see \cite{thalamy2019survey} for a comprehensive survey) this active research community has achieved excellent results.
+Using a variety of different techniques and algorithms (see Thalamy et al.~\cite{thalamy2019survey} for a comprehensive survey) this active research community has achieved excellent results.
 For example, a pioneering example is the work by Rubenstein et al.~\cite{rubenstein2014programmable} which utilized a 1024 robot swarm~\cite{rubenstein2012kilobot}.
 In this decentralised approach, each agent was programmed with a target shape and the algorithm required to determine their necessary position within the shape.
 A similar swarm approach has also been carried out in 3D~\cite{stoy2004self,stoy2006using} using a target CAD model, although this has only been proven to work in simulation.
-Other examples of work proposing different methods for modular robot configuration include~\cite{meng2011autonomous,sprowitz2010roombots,murata1994self,mathews2017mergeable} but are also carried out mainly in a purely simulated environment.
-The amount of examples of systems existing in hardware are less, although some do exist for minimal amounts of modules, e.g., \cite{salemi2006autonomous,liu2020configuration,sprowitz2014roombots,yim2001distributed}.
+Other examples of work proposing different methods for modular robot configuration exist~\cite{meng2011autonomous,sprowitz2010roombots,murata1994self,mathews2017mergeable} but are also carried out mainly in a purely simulated environment.
+The amount of systems existing in hardware is less, although some do exist for minimal amounts of modules \cite{salemi2006autonomous,liu2020configuration,sprowitz2014roombots,yim2001distributed}.